 Shopping was confusing in the 1960s, even if you only had pocket money of one shilling to spend, as I did.

 Of course, things were much cheaper then.
-Most things for kids, such as singe records (45 rpm), toy cars and dollhouse items were much than one pound, so I could save up for a toy car roughly once every ten weeks.
+Most things for kids, such as Singles records (45 rpm), toy cars and dolls house items were much more than one shilling, so I could save up for a toy car roughly once every ten weeks.

 We lived in a small town of about 20,000 people.
-I don’t remember any supermarket, so general shopping was a nightmare!
-There was a huge, central car park, which was always packed, so my mum would often drive around the one-way system several times waiting to get in.
+We didn’t have a supermarket, so general shopping was a nightmare!
+The nearest was Sainsbury’s in another town, but my mum only occasionally went there for fresh fish, which was almost all it served.
+It looked more like a butcher shop or a pie shop, with white, marble slabs for meat and fish, green, decorative tiles near the ceiling and a white, decorative plaster-work ceiling.
+In our town, there was a huge, central car park, which was always packed, so my mum would often drive around the one-way system several times waiting to get in.
 From here, it was a systematic shop up and down the High Street, going to the British Gas showroom to pay the gas bill (which, I might add, was often the only warm shop in the Chiltern Hills harsh winters), then to shops for smaller items like magazines, books, shoes, clothes or – if you were lucky – toys.
 Sometimes you would go back to the car with the bags of shopping before visiting the food shops, because there was just so much to carry!

 Shoe shopping was particularly interesting in the 1960s, which was just as well as I didn’t like getting new shoes; they were always too narrow for my feet and hurt for the first few weeks of wearing.
 There were these strange machines in the shops that reminded me of the Dr Who Tardis.
 You stood on a platform and the machine X-Rayed your feet to find exactly the right fitting for you.
 So basically we were subjecting ourselves to dangerous radiation just for a shoe-fitting, although we didn’t realise the danger at the time!
 The machines, I only found out recently, were called Shoe Fitting Fluoroscopes.

 Even the least persuasive child could usually engineer a visit to Woolworths and Co.
 Woolies, as we affectionately called it, stocked just about everything, but most importantly, it had toys, records and sweets.
-7 inch 45 rpm records were for single tracks, an A-side and B-side, the A-side being the hit single for say, the Beatles.
-A 45 rpm would be 9 shillings and 11 pence, the equivalent of 49p in decimalised currency.
-A 12 inch Long Playing record (or LP) was usually 19 shillings and six pence, the equivalent of 99p.
+7-inch, 45 rpm records were for single tracks, an A-side and B-side, the A-side being the hit single for say, the Beatles.
+A 45 rpm would be 9 shillings and 11 pence, the equivalent of 49p in decimalised currency (about 65 cents, US).
+A 12-inch, 33 rpm, Long Playing record (or LP) was usually 19 shillings and six pence, the equivalent of 99p.
 My first LP was Geoff Love’s Big War Movie themes, which I still have.

 If my mum wanted fresh bread, I would have to walk about a mile down an extremely steep hill to Darvell & Sons bakery.
 There I would wait for a hot, new, white loaf from the oven, which a girl or woman in a white coat would put in a paper bag for me.
 Unfortunately, the fragrance of fresh bread always proved too much for me, so by the time I had struggled all the way back up the hill, I would have picked a large hole out of the bottom of the loaf, hoping my mum wouldn’t notice!